giseldo/neodataset/README.md

 ## Dataset columns

-- issuekey User Story ID
+- issuekey: User Story ID
-- created date of the created of the User Story
+- created: date of the created of the User Story
-- title title of User Story
+- title: title of User Story
-- description description of User Story
+- description: description of User Story
-- storypoints Count of the user story informed by the team
+- storypoints: Count of the user story informed by the team

     ```mermaid
    classDiagram